Organizing Your Cleaning Routine

 • Fridays: Helena and Addie

 2. Dust surfaces, vacuum, and mop floors.
-Depending on the size of your home and how much stuff you have on your shelves, coffee and side tables, this can become a daunting task on itself.
-In that case, I recommend you split these two tasks in two days.
-For example, you could dust everything on the morning of day 1 and then vacuum and mop on the morning for day 2.
+Depending on the size of your home and how much stuff you have on your shelves, coffee, and side tables, this can become a daunting task in itself.
+In that case, I recommend you split these two tasks into two days.
+For example, you could dust everything on the morning of day 1 and then vacuum and mop on the morning of day 2.

 When organizing your cleaning routine, you will need some products to keep everything spic and span.
 Below are some product suggestions to include on your cleaning caddy and cabinet.